 Punjab polls: Charanjit Channi to contest from Chamkaur Sahib, Navjot Sidhu from Amritsar East

 The Congress denied tickets to four sitting MLAs as it released its first list of candidates.
+One of them later joined the Bharatiya Janata Party.

 The Congress on Saturday released its first list of 86 candidates for next month’s Punjab Assembly elections.